Skip to Main Content

 • Legal uncertainty: For now, it's unclear how the SAVE Plan will move forward.

-• No credit toward forgiveness during forbearance: While you're in the SAVE Plan's general forbearance, you don't get credit toward Public Service Loan Forgiveness or income-driven repayment forgiveness.
+• No credit toward forgiveness during forbearance: While in the SAVE Plan's general forbearance, you don't get credit toward Public Service Loan Forgiveness or income-driven repayment forgiveness.

 • No payment cap: Unlike the PAYE and IBR repayment plans, there's no monthly payment cap for the SAVE Plan.
 This means if your income goes up, you could pay more than what you'd pay under the Standard Repayment Plan.